-- 293. To qualify for paternity leave you must be: - a. taking time off to look after the child and/or to support the child's mother - b. one of the following: - (i) The biological father of the baby - (ii) The mother's spouse or partner - (iii) The child's adopter - (iv) The intended parent if you are having a baby through a surrogacy arrangement - 294.
-To qualify for paternity pay you must satisfy the following conditions: - a. you must have worked continuously for the Commissioner for at least 26 weeks by the 15th week before the date the child is due to be born or adopted - b. you must continue to work for us without a break in your employment up to the date the child is born or adopted - c. you must have average weekly earnings of not less than the lower earnings limit for National Insurance Contributions - d. be taking time off to support the mother and/or care for the baby/child. - 295.
+- 306. To qualify for paternity leave you must be: - taking time off to look after the child and/or to support the child's mother - one of the following: - The biological father of the baby - The mother's spouse or partner - The child's adopter - The intended parent if you are having a baby through a surrogacy arrangement - 307.
+To qualify for paternity pay you must satisfy the following conditions: - you must have worked continuously for the Commissioner for at least 26 weeks by the 15th week before the date the child is due to be born or adopted - you must continue to work for us without a break in your employment up to the date the child is born or adopted - you must have average weekly earnings of not less than the lower earnings limit for National Insurance Contributions - be taking time off to support the mother and/or care for the baby/child. - 308.
 If eligible, you will be paid at your full salary rate for your period of paternity leave.
-This is inclusive of your Statutory Paternity Pay entitlement. - 296.
+This is inclusive of your Statutory Paternity Pay entitlement. - 309.
 You will continue to receive all of your other contractual benefits whilst on paid paternity leave.
-These include:

-- a. pension benefits

-- b. pay progression

-- c. accrual of annual leave and public and privilege holidays
+These include: - pension benefits - pay progression - accrual of annual leave and public and privilege holidays

-- d. childcare vouchers

-- 297. If appropriate, you should use up annual leave before returning to work as you will only be allowed to carry forward a maximum of 10 days' holiday days to the new leave year.
+- childcare vouchers - 310.
+If appropriate, you should use up annual leave before returning to work as you will only be allowed to carry forward a maximum of 10 days' holiday days to the new leave year.